odoo/documentation/content/developer/tutorials/discover_js_framework.rst

 This tutorial assumes that you have some basic knowledge of development with Odoo in general (models, controllers, QWeb, ...).
-If you are new to Odoo, we recommend that you start with the :doc:`Getting started </developer/tutorials/getting_started>` tutorial before proceeding with this one.
+If you are new to Odoo, we recommend that you start with the :doc:`/developer/tutorials/server_framework_101` tutorial before proceeding with this one.

 .. note::